openmanuscript/openmanuscript/README.md

 - The OpenManuscript standard instantly integrates with any backup system you have.
 Nothing special is needed to use Dropbox, Google drive, or any other backup system.
-- The OpenManuscript standard is extensible.
-You can add your own files, organization schemes, and workflows to this without disrupting the basic OpenManuscript data.
 - The author can use favorite tools for editing.
 Any tool written to comply with the OpenManuscript format - even the latest, greatest web-enabled, iphone-capable editor - can be used with this data.